tech-inducers/kubeStolz/README.md

 # kubeStolz
 kubeStolz is hybrid multi cloud Kubernetes cluster

-Deploy a multicloud dev Kubernetes Cluster
+Deploy a multicloud dev Kubernetes Cluster (GCP vm and AWS ec2 and its vpn connection)

 Quick Start
-f you have questions, check the documentation and join us on the   #kubeStloz You can get your invite here
+if you have questions, check the documentation and join us on the   #kubeStloz You can get your invite here

 Prerequisite

-create service account in GCP
-Create key pair in aws and update in terraform key_pair

 Install terraform
 https://www.terraform.io/downloads.html